mirakelsvampen/eventplanner-bot/README.md

-raidbot
+eventplanner-bot
 =========

-A simple bot for managing custom made lobbies.
-I started this project to allow discord users of a Destiny 2 clan to sign up for weekly events.
-I wanted the bot to be as generic as possible with highly customizable lobbies.
-In that way the bot can be used for whatever event the user desires.
+A simple bot creating upcoming events and allows users to sign-up to lobby like structures.
+The bot is commanded with text chat and also performs some background tasks such as cleaning invalid lobbies

 Requirements
 ------------

-This runs on Python version 3.7 and depends on the following libraries:
+This runs on Python version 3.9 and depends on the following libraries:

 ```python
 discord.py